strakam/generals-bots/README.md

 game_config = GameConfig(
-    grid_size=16,                         # Edge length of the square grid mountain_density=0.2                  # Probability of mountain in a cell town_density=0.05                     # Probability of town in a cell general_positions=[(0,3),(5,7)]       # Positions of generals (i, j) agent_names=['Human.exe','Agent007']  # Names of the agents that will be called to play the game )
+    grid_size=16,                         # Edge length of the square grid mountain_density=0.2                  # Probability of a mountain in a cell city_density=0.05                     # Probability of a city in a cell general_positions=[(0,3),(5,7)]       # Positions of generals (i, j) agent_names=['Human.exe','Agent007']  # Names of the agents that will be called to play the game )